secureworks/family-of-client-ids-research/README.md

 > "FUTURE SERVER WORK WILL ALLOW CLIENT IDS TO BE GROUPED ON THE SERVER SIDE IN A WAY WHERE A RT FOR ONE CLIENT ID CAN BE REDEEMED FOR A AT AND RT FOR A DIFFERENT CLIENT ID AS LONG AS THEY'RE IN THE SAME GROUP.
 THIS WILL MOVE US CLOSER TO BEING ABLE TO PROVIDE SSO-LIKE FUNCTIONALITY BETWEEN APPS WITHOUT REQUIRING THE BROKER (OR WORKPLACE JOIN)."

-We then found references in the source code naming the special refresh tokens issued to FOCI clients "family refresh tokens" (or FRTs).
+We then found references in the source code calling refresh tokens issued to FOCI clients "family refresh tokens" (or FRTs).
 Based on developer remarks, it appears there is only [one family ID currently in use](https://github.com/AzureAD/microsoft-authentication-library-for-python/blob/3062770948f1961a13767ee85dd7ba664440feb3/msal/application.py#L1171) at Microsoft.

 In MSRC submission VULN-057712, Microsoft confirmed that FOCI and family refresh tokens are an intentional software feature.
 Microsoft engineering provided a thoughtful (and quite lengthy) response describing the origins of FOCI and its threat model, which confirmed the findings from this research.
 According to Microsoft, FOCI was designed to support pseudo single sign-on (SSO) functionality for Microsoft mobile applications.
 FOCI mirrors the behavior of mobile operating systems that store authentication artifacts (such as refresh tokens) in a shared token cache with other applications from the same software publisher.